 Different instances of a network function (e.g., different UPFs deployed in the operator network) may have different energy-related characteristics (e.g., some UPFs may powered mainly by renewable energy, some UPFs may be more energy efficient than the others), hence, considering energy-related characteristics of NF instances helps to achieve operator’s energy policies goals.
 On the other hand, the operator may have different energy policies for different categories of users for example the operator may maximize energy efficiency for a group of UEs (or a specific network slice) while trying to minimize the energy consumption for another group of UEs (e.g., another network slice).

 In the previous meeting, it was proposed to formulate the operator’s energy policy as the energy priority stored in the NF profile in the NRF.
 Having only one energy priority cannot address the cases that operator needs to implement multiple energy policy at the same time for different groups of users.
-For this purpose, it is proposed to extend the concept of “energy priority” to multiple values where each value is corresponding to an energy policy, and also the energy policy for the group of UEs (or a network slice) is configured in the UDR.
-During the NF discovery and selection process, the consumer NF or the NRF uses the configured policies in the UDR to select the corresponding energy priority in the NRF profile.
+For this purpose, it is proposed to extend the concept of “energy priority” to multiple values where each value is corresponding to an energy policy, and also the energy policy for the group of UEs (or a network slice) is configured in the UDM.
+During the NF discovery and selection process, the consumer NF or the NRF uses the configured policies in the UDM to select the corresponding energy priority in the NRF profile.

+The following example explains the concept of the solution.

+Two UPFs are deployed in the network:

+UPF-1: An old UPF, consuming more energy but mainly powered by renewable energy

+UPF-2: A new UPF, consuming less energy but fully powered by fossil-based energy

+The operator has two energy policies:

+Policy 1: maximize renewable energy consumption ratio

+Policy 2: minimize total energy consumption